 6. Pastéis de Belém

 Take a break from sightseeing to sample a delicious pastel de nata.
-The century-old Pastéis de Belém patisserie serves the best custard tarts in Lisbon.
+Find the authentic custard tarts in the century-old Pastéis de Belém patisserie.
 Read More

 7. Museu dos Coches

-Discover one of the largest collections of vehicles in the world at the Museu dos Coches.
+Discover one of the largest collections of vehicles in the world at Lisbon’s Coach Museum.
 Beautifully painted carriages and coaches dating from the sixteenth to nineteenth centuries are housed in a minimalist building.
 Read More

 8. Palácio Nacional da Ajuda